nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Adding a book

-1. Adding a book while all books are being shown
+* Adding a book while all books are being shown.

     1. Test case: `addBook t/Diary of a Wimpy kid a/Jeff Kinney i/9780810993136`<br>
        Expected: A book and its details is added into the book list.